 2 teaspoons salt, 1 1/2 teaspoons for the chicken, 1/2 teaspoon for the mushrooms

 2 teaspoons black pepper, 1 1/2 for the chicken, 1/2 teaspoon for mushrooms

 Salt and pepper both sides of the chicken, especially under the skin.

 Using a 12 to 14 inch cast iron pan, on medium high heat, sear both sides of the chicken thighs in the olive oil and duck or bacon fat, 12 to 15 minutes.
 Set aside to cool, covered.

 In the same pan, add the butter to the existing oils and on medium to high heat, saute the shallots or onions until they are opaque.
 Now add the mushrooms and garlic, saute until the mushroom slices are seared and very browned, about 12 minutes.
 Now add the salt and pepper reserved for the mushrooms, and the porcini powder.

 Add the chicken broth and the white wine at the same time to deglaze, about 30 seconds.
 Add the marsala, Dijon mustard and the cream, stir well until all liquids are simmered and blended.
 This gravy should be a gorgeous creamy patina.

-Add back the chicken, lemon zest, paprika and the chopped bacon.
+Add back the chicken, lemon zest, thyme leaves, paprika and the chopped bacon.
 Turn the temperature to low medium, cover loosely and simmer until the chicken nearly falls off the bone, about 10 minutes.
 Enjoy!